-Although the twenty-first century India is highly educated and developing at a fast pace, there is still a higher preference for a male child.
-Perceived as the alpha, the protector and provider, sons are considered as assets whether for political, economic or ritual reasons while daughters are considered burdensome liabilities.
+Although twenty-first century India is developing at a fast pace, there is still a preference for a male child among scores of people.
+Perceived as the alpha, the protector, and provider, sons are considered as assets whether for political, economic, or ritual reasons while daughters are considered burdensome liabilities.

 Gender discrimination manifests in many forms in India, right from birth to adulthood.

-Gender-based violence and honour killings are a global pandemic, and in some countries, women and girls fail to get even minimum protection against these horrific practices.
+Gender-based violence and honor killings are a global pandemic, and in some countries, women and girls fail to get even minimum protection against these horrific practices.

 Amartya Sen spoke about the 'missing women', bringing to light the practice of female infanticide and female foeticide, which doesn't give the girl a chance to even be born.

-So, how can we change this scenario, which doesn’t favour the female child?
+So, how can we change this scenario, which doesn't favor the female child?